neutralinojs/neutralinojs.github.io/docs/configuration/neutralino.config.json.md

 ```

 ## Primary
-The following configuraion values cannot be overridden in different Neutralinojs modes.
+The following configuration values cannot be overridden in different Neutralinojs modes.

 ### `applicationId: string`
 Unique string to identify your application.
 Eg: `js.neutralino.sample`